 away from areas where its use could interfere with police or first aid.

 avoiding sensitive areas including government or military facilities.

-🛫 To get to Tasmania, there is a high chance you will have to catch a plane, Qantas, Virgin Australia, Tiger and Jetstar are pretty sweet with drones but would recommend you carry your batteries in fire proof bags for more safety.
+🛫 To get to Tasmania, there is a high chance you will have to catch a plane, Qantas, Virgin Australia and Jetstar are pretty sweet with drones but would recommend you carry your batteries in fire proof bags for more safety.

 💡 Smart!
 Get your drone batteries' firecase today and make sure you're complying with aviation safety rules.

 This blog post will dig dive into Tasmania's specific locations where you can fly a drone safely.
 We will also uncover some secret spots where to fly within the biggest cities of the state & explain all specific permissions needed when flying above Tasmania's restricted areas.

 But before anything, let's start with a little drone video to show how beautiful this corner of the world is (time to get some popcorn mate! 🍿🎬)

 So where can I fly my drone in Tasmania (TAS)?

 A short answer will be anywhere away from airports and national parks (unless authorisation).
 But thankfully there is a bit more info than this, thanks the "Can I fly there" app made by CASA in cooperation with dronecomplier and kept up to date with punctual events so its probably good to keep this link handy with you.